Client Profile: Lowe’s

 Lowe’s was looking to achieve the Triple Aim of health care – better health outcomes, lower costs, and a better patient experience – by focusing on the programs and services most likely to help maintain and improve the health of its employee population.
 Only by garnering clinical, risk, financial, and wellness data would Lowe’s be able to effectively communicate its new health and wellness strategy to its population.

 Lowe’s needed to find ways to more effectively craft and target messages about its health and wellness programs to different segments of its population.
 By doing so, Lowe’s would be able to emphasize its programs that promoted better health while reducing overall health costs – all based on the support of strong data.
 Emphasizing health and wellness while reducing costs would help Lowe’s get closer to its goal of achieving the Triple Aim.

 Not only did Lowe’s need to learn more about the health of its population, but it also needed to find ways to communicate and incentivize healthy lifestyles to its entire workforce.
 How to do this most effectively lay hidden in the company’s health data.
 HDMS helped unlock the answers.

 Using wellness data gathered from members logging onto the Lowe’s employee health portal, Lowe’s and HDMS were able to analyze the total employee population.
 This method allowed the needed data to be collected in a safe and secure way.
 A key benefit of using log-in data was the natural segmentation of the population into different groups by frequency of use.
-The data was then analyzed in multiple ways through the customized DART platform for Lowe’s and supported by other HDMS products like Arrow, Forecast and CareShield.
+The data was then analyzed in multiple ways through the customized data analytics platform for Lowe’s.

 The Lowe’s employee health portal log-in data was separated and mapped into six unique cohorts for further analysis among the total population: